 Be an inspiration to others by refusing to give up.
 Who knows what someone else can achieve because you never gave up and in turn inspired them not to give up.

-OP: Spread the word about our blog to others.
+OP: Spread the word about Original Pechanga's Blog blog to others.
 Snoqualmie took back their tribe, Laytonville put some people back into the tribe.
+Grand Ronde reinstated 100 disenrolled, Enteprise Rancheria brought people home as has the Robinson Rancheria.
 We have done good, more people know, we've gotten TV interviews, radio, print, but YOUR help is needed.
 YOUR letter could be the one that breaks the camel’s back!
 These are simple tasks that can be done EVERY DAY.
 Join twitter, join Native American FB groups, GOOGLE PLUS stories.

-Just as of this writing, at 11 a.m.
-Pechanga has checked MY BLOG five times.
+My tribe, the Pechanga Band of Luiseno Indians checks my blog OFTEN .
 How can THEY be more interested in what is happening, that the people it is happening TO?
 Imagine if all involved checked the blog five times per day?
 It would be one of the most popular on the internet.
 And more people would find it.